lynnerang/dog-party-website/README.txt

 OR

-Download and unzip the lynne-dog-party.zip file, and open the index.html file to view the website.
+Download and unzip the dog-party-website.zip file, and open the index.html file to view the website.

 ## License